Comparative Negligence and the 51 Percent Bar in Florida

 Settlement value used to scale linearly with plaintiff fault.
 A case with 30 percent plaintiff fault settled for 70 percent of full value, more or less.
 A case with 60 percent plaintiff fault settled for something around 40 percent.
 Adjusters and lawyers applied the discount and moved on.

-The Florida Standard Jury Instructions in Civil Cases were updated to reflect the 51 percent bar.
+The Florida Standard Jury Instructions in Civil Cases were updated to reflect the more-than-50-percent bar.
 The verdict form now asks the jury to apportion fault and warns that the plaintiff recovers nothing if found more than 50 percent at fault.
 Voir dire should explore juror attitudes toward the bar.

 Florida law allows the defense to apportion fault to non-parties under Fabre v.
 Marin, 623 So.
 2d 1182 (Fla.
 1993).
 The non-party's percentage of fault appears on the verdict form and reduces the named defendant's liability proportionally.